Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 By public transport

-This is a long trip, but doable: take the train from Cagliari train station to Carbonia.
+This is a long trip, but doable: take the train from Cagliari main train station to Carbonia.
 Once there, take Bus 802 to Calasetta.
 The overall journey will take about 3 hours.

 Guided tours of Calasetta